-PS!
-Only complete applications including all annexes submitted within the deadline will be considered for selection.
+PS: Only complete applications including all annexes submitted by the deadline will be considered for selection.

 Applications are evaluated based on